Gradient-free pulse optimization for adiabatic control in open few-body quantum systems: QOC of adiabatic control pulses

-where \(f_{0}(t)\) is a fixed reference pulse and the sums represent corrections spanned in bases of Gaussians, sine functions, and Chebyshev polynomials, $T_m(z)$, respectively.
+where \(v_{0}(t)\) is a fixed reference pulse and the sums represent corrections spanned in bases of Gaussians, sine functions, and Chebyshev polynomials, $T_n(z)$, respectively.
 The squared sine envelope in \eqref{cheby} guarantees smoothness of the basis functions at the start and end of the protocol~\cite{turyansky2024inertial}.
-We optimize the cost functions [\eqref{cost-functions}] over the variables $w_m$ in the sine and Chebyshev bases and $w_m, \mu_m, \sigma_m$ in the Gaussian basis.
+In Sec.~1.2 in the SM~\cite{supplement}, we compare the performance across different bases to justify our basis selection.
+We find that Chebyshev polynomials consistently yield the lowest infidelity, while Gaussian functions provide the fastest convergence.
+The sinusoidal basis offers a trade-off between convergence rate and fidelity.

-We employ the CMA-ES algorithm \cite{hansen2006cma} to perform the optimization.
-The algorithm begins with a set of guess solutions and iteratively updates the mean and covariance of the set to guide the search towards high-fidelity solutions.
-The optimization is carried out with the open-source Python library \texttt{Nevergrad}~\cite{bennet2021nevergrad}.
-To solve the Lindblad master equation [\eqref{Lindblad}], we use the open-source Python package \texttt{QuTiP}~\cite{johansson2012qutip}.
-To reduce the complexity of solving the Lindblad master equation for a multi-level, multi-particle open system, we employ the stochastic trajectory method~\cite{carmichael2009open,abdelhafez2019gradient}, which consists of averaging over solutions of an effective Schr\"odinger equation.
+Once choosing an expansion basis, we employ the CMA-ES algorithm~\cite{hansen2006cma} to find optimal expansion coefficients.
+Evolutionary algorithms like CMA-ES are widely used in experimental QOC~\cite{roslund2009accelerated,shir2012quantum,yarkoni2019boosting,ebadi2022quantum} because they handle multi-objective cost functions well~\cite{shir2012quantum}, as also required in our adiabatic QOC setting.
+We use the open-source Python library \texttt{Nevergrad}~\cite{bennet2021nevergrad} to implement CMA-ES.
+The algorithm works by drawing random samples of expansion coefficients from a normal distribution and iteratively updating the distribution.
+At each iteration, one generates samples of expansion coefficients.
+For each sample, one constructs the corresponding pulses, evolves the state under \eqref{Lindblad} (using \texttt{QuTiP}~\cite{johansson2012qutip}), and evaluates the cost using \eqref{cost-objective}.
+Finally, the algorithm picks samples with minimal costs to update the mean and covariance of the distribution and reiterate until a stop criterion is reached.
+The convergence of CMA-ES is analyzed in the SM~in Sec.~1.3~\cite{supplement}.
+Next, we apply the optimization algorithm just described to three numerical examples.